YetAnotherMechanicusEnjoyer/SynapseBot/README.md

 > [!NOTE]
 > A Twitch App & Discord Bot that links Twich Chat with a Discord Channel

+> [!WARNING]
+> This is the JavaScript version.
+If you want to see the Rust version, check the [Main](https://github.com/YetAnotherMechanicusEnjoyer/SynapseBot/tree/main) or [Rust](https://github.com/YetAnotherMechanicusEnjoyer/SynapseBot/tree/rust) branches.

 ## Installation

 ### Dependencies